Fiona Bowie: Flow

-In 2009, Fiona Bowie's "Flow" opened at the Civic Centre at 1 Kingsway.
+In 2009, Bowie's "Flow" opened at the Civic Centre at 1 Kingsway.
 Vancouver's first video/photography-based permanent public art installation.

 Flow, produced by Bowie with Sidney Fels, a University of British Columbia computer scientist, was commissioned by the City of Vancouver.
 Rebecca Belmore, initially part of the artist team, could not participate in the project due to time constraints.

 This was the first permanent installation of timebased photo and media work in the City of Vancouver.
 Flow is a continually changing mise-en-scène that uses open source software to access a library of images shot by Bowie over a period of four years.
 Made up of hundreds of portraits and landscapes, the work has been programmed so that 'figures shot at different times appear as if they simultaneously present, with a core group of these figures or actors recurring in a manner that implicitly suggests they're part of a larger narrative'.